B-brane transport in anomalous (2,2) models and localization: Branches of abelian gauged linear sigma models

 \subsection{Mixed branches}

 We now go back to a standard GLSM and generalize our earlier discussion from $U(1)$ to $U(1)^r$ models to find mixed branches.
 We learn that mixed branches are essentially products of Coulomb and Higgs branches.
-Furthermore some phases subdivide beyond the classical analysis.
+Furthermore some phases get subdivided beyond the classical analysis.

-In one phase of a $U(1)$ GLSM in which $Q^{\text{tot}}\neq 0$, we found quantum Coulomb branch vacua~\eqref{sigma0sol}.
+We discussed previously how in one phase of a $U(1)$ GLSM in which $Q^{\text{tot}}\neq 0$ there are quantum Coulomb branch vacua at~\eqref{sigma0sol}.
 In $U(1)^r$ models, Coulomb branch vacua ($\sigma\neq 0$, $X=0$) are found as follows.
 Assume $\sigma$ has a generic large vev so that all chirals are massive.
 Integrate out all the massive chirals to get an effective twisted superpotential $\tW_{\text{eff}}(\sigma)$.
 Find classical solutions for~$\sigma$ (critical points of $\tW_{\text{eff}}$).
 Check whether chiral multiplets in these solutions are indeed all massive, or not: if yes we found a Coulomb branch vacuum.